Free English Lessons

-FCE Writing Exam – How to Write a Review – Video Lesson
+FCE Writing Exam – Write a Review – Video

 In this lesson, you can learn how to write a review for the FCE writing exam.
 For many people, the writing section is the most challenging part of the FCE test.
 In this lesson, you’ll see a step-by-step process for writing a review.
 You’ll see exactly what to do at each stage and how to improve your FCE writing score.